spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/supported-extension-scenarios/modules-configuration.md

 ### 1.2.4.
 Merging array

-Manifests fully support the possibility of merging the results of calling multiple methods.
+Manifests fully support merging the results of calling multiple methods.

 Inside of array merge function call you can use:
 * wrap methods calls